DimaGapfild/modal-window-react/README.md

-this is a skeleton for modal window createt on react
+this is a skeleton for modal window created on react